VladimirTechMan/salsa-format-spec/README.md

 When the captured application-level signaling goes over IP network socket(s), and the IP address or port are known to the SALSA file creator, or they can be determined sufficiently quickly, the SALSA file creator SHOULD provide the corresponding "ipaddr" and "port" values in the corresponding "src" and "dst" objects.
 The "ipaddr" string value MUST be formatted according to the standard dotted decimal representation for IPv4 addresses, and according to the string formats recommended in RFC 5952 for IPv6 addresses.
 The "port" value MUST be a positive integer numeric value.

 If the "ipaddr" and "port" values are known, and there is no better naming scheme available, the "name" string value SHOULD be a combination of the "ipaddr" and "port" values with an appropriate formatting applied to them.
-For example, in case of IPv4 the name MAY be formatted like "192.168.34.17:5070" and in case of IPv6 (like "[1fff:0:a88:85a3::ac1f]:80"z in case of IPv6) .
+For example, in case of IPv4 the name MAY be formatted like "192.168.34.17:5070" and in case of IPv6 the name MAY be formatted like "[1fff:0:a88:85a3::ac1f]:80".

 ####4.2.6 extras